kensiprell/ktorio.github.io/clients/http-client/features/json-feature.md

 }
 ```

-To use this feature, you need to include `io.ktor:ktor-client-gson` artifact.
+To use this feature, you need to include the `io.ktor:ktor-client-gson` artifact.
 {: .note.artifact }

 ### Jackson